 The center's team meets at least monthly via conference calls to discuss development and progress of project activities.
-Team members share documents through electronic mail (e-mail) and e-mail newsgroups.
+Team members share documents through electronic mail (email) and e-mail newsgroups.
 Agendas for conference calls reflect current project activities.
 For example, during the development of the Part C survey, the team included Sue Mackey Andrews and Maureen Greer from the Part C Association.
 During planning stages for focus groups, Part C coordinators from Connecticut, North Carolina, Indiana, and Massachusetts helped develop a recruitment strategy for each state.
 Other conference call agenda items have included recruitment for the parent leader survey, data entry and storage, timeline reviews, survey return rates, and updates on specific project activities.
-Between scheduled conference calls, telephone, and e-mail contacts keep team members informed and actively involved in project activities.
+Scheduled conference calls, telephone calls, and e-mail contacts keep team members informed and actively involved in project activities.

-Since the project began, five meetings have been held in Connecticut:
+Since the project began, six meetings have been held in Connecticut:

 - During the first meeting (Dec 16 and 17, 1999) discussion focused on development and dissemination of surveys and methodology for the national focus groups.
-Gloria Harbin, Mary Beth Bruder, Glenn Gabbard, Carl Dunst, Candace Reynolds, Christine Jozef and Gabriela Freyre-Calish attended the first meeting. - The second meeting (April 12 and 13, 2000) addressed the refinement of focus group methodology following the national focus groups.
+Gloria Harbin, Mary Beth Bruder, Glenn Gabbard, Carl Dunst, Candace Reynolds, Christine Jozef, and Gabriela Freyre-Calish attended the first meeting. - The second meeting (April 12 and 13, 2000) addressed the refinement of focus group methodology following the national focus groups.
 Gloria Harbin, Mary Beth Bruder, Glenn Gabbard, Janet Price, Candace Reynolds, and Gabriela Freyre-Calish attended this meeting. - A third meeting was held on September 21 and 22, 2000, and focused on a preliminary review of data, a discussion of Results Mapping, and an overview of activities for year 2.
 Participants included Gloria Harbin, Mary Beth Bruder, Glenn Gabbard, Janet Price, Kathleen Whitbread, Cindy Mazzarella, Nancy Gordon, Michael Conn-Powers, Alissa Zolad, Heather Nilson, Tamara Hechtner-Galvin, and Linda Stroud. - A fourth meeting was held on January 29 and 30, 2001.
 The agenda included preparation for the annual National Early Childhood Technical Assistance System (NECTAS) Project Directors meeting and a review of the protocol for the next round of focus groups, which will result in recommended practices as related to outcomes of effective service coordination.
-Participants included Mary Beth Bruder, Michael Conn-Powers, Glenn Gabbard, Gloria Harbin, Celeste Jorge, Cindy Mazzarella, Heather Nilson, Kathleen Whitbread, and Alissa Zolad. - The fifth meeting, held on August 1, 2001, focused on training in the protocol and scoring procedure for the family and service coordinator interviews.
-Participants included individuals who would be conducting interviews: Glenn Gabbard, Kathleen Whitbread, Cindy Mazzarella, Alissa Zolad, Phoebe Teare, Kathy Klingerman, Jenn Root, Nancy Gordon, and Marisol Cruz St. Juste.
+Participants included Mary Beth Bruder, Michael Conn-Powers, Glenn Gabbard, Gloria Harbin, Celeste Jorge, Cindy Mazzarella, Heather Nilson, Kathleen Whitbread, and Alissa Zolad.

+- The fifth meeting, held on August 1, 2001, focused on training in the protocol and scoring procedure for the family and service coordinator interviews.
+Participants included individuals who would be conducting interviews: Glenn Gabbard, Kathleen Whitbread, Cindy Mazzarella, Alissa Zolad, Phoebe Teare, Kathy Klingerman, Jenn Root, Nancy Gordon, and Marisol Cruz St. Juste. - The sixth meeting was held on March 18 and 19, 2002, and included a data review and a discussion of proposed training strategies for year 3 of the project.
+In attendance were Mary Beth Bruder, Michael Conn-Powers, Gloria Harbin, Ruth Ann Rasbold, Sara Miranda, Bonnie Keilty, Cindy Mazzarella, Lynda Pletcher, Nancy Gordon, Deb Bubela, and Kathleen Whitbread.

-In addition to project meetings, there have been two meetings of the Research and Training Center Advisory Board.
-The Advisory Board includes individuals with a broad range of professional and personal expertise including family members who have been served by early intervention systems.
+In addition to project meetings, there have been three meetings of the Research and Training Center Advisory Board.
+The Advisory Board includes individuals with a broad range of professional and personal expertise, including family members who have been served by early intervention systems.
 Board members are knowledgeable experts with extensive experience in early intervention research, training, and service delivery.
 Advisory Board meetings have focused on a review of the center's work and recommendations regarding the proposed work plan.